 4:12 Indeed, the word of God is living and active, sharper than any two-edged sword, piercing until it divides soul from spirit, joints from marrow; it is able to judge the thoughts and intentions of the heart.

-This Week: pray for families.
+This Week: pray for those who lack clean water.
 Submit your prayer to The Upper Room Living Prayer Center or share it in the comment section below.

 Did You Know?